ydalosa/sylvain69780.github.io/_posts/2023-03-12-arithmetic-spirals-and-helix.md

 The definition found on wikipedia for the arithmetic spiral is $r = b \times a$.

-On first lesson is to use the same names for the variables in the code to avoid any confusion.

 As I want the spiral size to increases by 1 units every turn but will just put $b = \frac{1}{2\times\pi}$

 When we add b times the angle given by atan function to the distance to the center we get a new distance and here is the spiral !